 What Water Bodies in Blue Earth County are Infested with Aquatic Invasive Species?

 While many of the lakes in Blue Earth County have curlyleaf pondweed, as of November 19, 2015 the following lakes are listed on the DNR List of Infested Waters:

 - Eagle Lake (North and South) - Eurasian watermilfoil

 What is Blue Earth County's role with Aquatic Invasive Species?

 Each County in Minnesota receives aid under the Aquatic Invasive Species Prevention Aid program.
 Under that program, counties are tasked with aiding in the prevention of aquatic invasive species through activities that “may include, but are not limited to, providing for site-level management, countywide awareness, and other procedures that the county finds necessary to achieve compliance."

 Blue Earth County prepared an Aquatic Invasive Species Prevention Plan and Guidelines for the use of the prevention aid funding.
 The plan and related documents can be accessed with the following links:

-- Blue Earth County Aquatic Invasive Species Prevention Plan
+- Blue Earth County Aquatic Invasive Species Prevention Plan and Guidelines 2019

 - Blue Earth County Aquatic Invasive Species Prevention Survey Results